BurgerAndreas/gad-ff/README.md

 ```

 The training code and the dataset are based on the HORM [paper](https://arxiv.org/abs/2505.12447), [dataset](https://www.kaggle.com/datasets/yunhonghan/hessian-dataset-for-optimizing-reactive-mliphorm/data), and [code](https://github.com/deepprinciple/HORM)
+We thank the authors of from DeepPrinciple for making their code and data openly available.
 ```bibtex
 @misc{cui2025hormlargescalemolecular,
       title={HORM: A Large Scale Molecular Hessian Database for Optimizing Reactive Machine Learning Interatomic Potentials},